![]() |

 The value of natural gas is not simply its role as a fuel.
 Many people are not aware that "[h]elium, present in relatively high concentrations in only a few natural gas fields, is released to the atmosphere and wasted when the natural gas is burned as fuel.
 See: The Federal Helium Program: The Reaction Over An Inert Gas, by James E. Mielke, Science Policy Research Division, SPR, October 9, 1996.
 "From 1929 until 1960 the federal government was the only domestic helium producer.
 In 1960, Congress amended the Helium Act to provide incentives to natural gas producers for stripping natural gas of its helium, for purchase of the separated helium by the government, and for its long-term storage."
 Can we stop the overexploitation of natural gas before it is too late to preserve its valuable in such ways?

-California Energy Outlook 2000As of February 2001, some components of this report have been published.
+As of February 2001, some components of this report have been published.
 One related staff report, California Natural Gas Analysis and Issues, concludes: "The substantial North American natural gas resources can meet the nation's demand for at least the next 50 years, at current consumption levels."
 This conclusion can be challenged on the following points:

-In Volume II of the staff's draft report, the only mention of a future peak in global oil production is tangential: While this statement suggests that the authors considered an oil peak, this consideration has had no evident impact on their report, which does not even contain a representation of a Hubbert curve.
+While this statement suggests that the authors considered an oil peak, this consideration has had no evident impact on their report, which does not even contain a representation of a Hubbert curve.
 The only relevant projection (of demand, their Figure 1.2) depicts only an unlimited future, and no rollover.

 The report will address:

 A comprehensive assessment of the petroleum and alternative fuels markets will provide the foundation for addressing critical transportation needs and policy issues for the state.
-The cast of characters:

 Fuels and Transportation Committee of the Energy Commission (decision-makers):